brajeswar009/Corona_Report/README.md

 * [Contact](#contact)

 ## General info
 This project is completely build with python.
-This uses the api provided by this amazing website [https://corona.lmao.ninja/](https://corona.lmao.ninja/) to fetch real-time covid-19 details.
+This uses the api provided by this amazing website [https://corona.lmao.ninja/](https://corona.lmao.ninja/) to fetch real-time covid-19 details and parses that json data to display the necessary details in a human readable format.

 ## Technologies
 Project is created with: